 Public Service Award

-The FASEB Public Service Award is given periodically, in order to recognize individuals who have made outstanding contributions to the cause of biomedical or biological research through their work in government, public affairs, the media, the law, the arts, or related fields.
+FASEB's Public Service Award, given periodically, recognizes individuals who have made outstanding contributions to the cause of biomedical or biological research through their work in government, public affairs, the media, the law, the arts, or related fields.

 - 2018 – Howard H. Garrison, PhD, Former Director, FASEB Office of Public Affairs